jheredianet/Teslamate-CustomGrafanaDashboards/README.md

 ## Donations

-Hey there!
 If you like my work and want to support me, buying me a coffee would be greatly appreciated!
 Your support helps me to keep creating and improving these dashboards.
 Thank you!

 [![Paypal Donate](https://img.shields.io/badge/Donate-PayPal-ff69b4.svg)](https://www.paypal.com/donate/?business=MAWY99TACEXSU&no_recurring=0&currency_code=EUR)